typemytype/GlyphConstruction/html/index.md

 Add `*` before a glyph construction rule to explicitly tell the constructor to decompose the final result.

     *agrave = a + grave

+### Add Source Glyph

+Add `>` before a glyph construction rule to include the source font glyph name in the final result.

+    # include the the drawing of the source font 'a'
+    # and set the spacing to 40 for the left margin and 50 on the right margin.
+    >a = ^ 40, 50

 ### Ignore existing glyphs